The 13 Best Small Business Grants For Felons Who Want To Start A Small Business

 The SBA’s SCORE program offers additional resources to new business owners, regardless of criminal history.
 SCORE connects business owners with volunteer mentors who address topics including business planning and financing through email, phone, or video chat.
 SCORE also offers up other small business resources at no cost, including webinars, online workshops, training, and courses.
 You can find a SCORE mentor near you by searching by zip code on the SBA website.

-Best Small Business Grants For Felons: Final Thoughts
+The Bottom Line On The Best Small Business Grants For Felons

 Looking for more grant resources?
 Look no further than Merchant Maverick!